radiantlogic-v8/documentation-new/documentation/sys-admin-guide/administration-and-configuration.md

 Figure 8: Example of Assigning an Existing Group to the Directory Administrator Role

->**Note - Delegated administrators do not have default permissions to manage virtual entries in the directory.
-If this is required, assign the proper [access controls](access-control#access-control) for the delegated admin groups.**
+>[!note] Delegated administrators do not have default permissions to manage virtual entries in the directory.
+If this is required, assign the proper [access controls](access-control#access-control) for the delegated admin groups.

 8. Go to the Main Control Panel > Zookeeper tab (requires [Expert Mode](introduction#expert-mode)).